go-gitea/docs/content/doc/installation/from-binary.en-us.md

 ## Troubleshooting

+### Old glibc versions

 Older Linux distributions (such as Debian 7 and CentOS 6) may not be able to load the Gitea binary, usually resulting an error like ```./gitea: /lib/x86_64-linux-gnu/libc.so.6: version `GLIBC_2.14' not found (required by ./gitea)```.
 This is due to the integrated SQLite support in the binaries we provide.
 In the future, we will provide binaries without the requirement for glibc.
 As a workaround, you can upgrade your distribution or [install from source]({{< relref "from-source.en-us.md" >}}).

+### Running gitea on another port

+If getting an error like `702 runWeb()] [E] Failed to start server: listen tcp 0.0.0.0:3000: bind: address already in use` gitea needs to be started on another free port.
+This is possible using `./gitea web -p $PORT`.

 ## Anything missing?